SpongeBob SquarePants Rock Bottom Plunge: History

 In 2007, the ride replaced Camp Snoopy's Mystery Mine attraction which housed the SpongeBob SquarePants 4-D ride and The Funtastic World of Hanna-Barbera ride (under the name of Yogi's Big Rescue).
 Concept artwork for the ride was revealed to the public via the theme park's construction walls in 2007.
-The ride is based on the SpongeBob SquarePants episode "Rock Bottom" (from Season 1), and features a prominently placed statue of SpongeBob and Patrick riding an orange bus down a 90 degree angle while holding a glove over his head.
+The ride is based on the SpongeBob SquarePants episode "Rock Bottom", and features a prominently placed statue of SpongeBob and Patrick riding an orange bus down a 90-degree angle while holding a glove over his head.
 Design and fabrication for the giant statue was handled by Tivolitoo, a company that Nickelodeon Experience Design often collaborates with.

 Mall of America and its Camp Snoopy theme park were built upon the former site of the Metropolitan Stadium, and a plaque was installed at the previous location of the stadium's home plate.
 This plaque was kept intact during the theme park's conversion to its Nickelodeon re-theming, and now sits outside the entrance of Rock Bottom Plunge.

+On June 23, 2016, the guests who rode in the attraction's 1 millionth coaster ride were given 1 million free rides to the theme park and were the inaugural inductees into the "1 Million Ride Club".